-Georgia is especially known for kveri wine, fermented in clay vessels.
-This wine is frequently made from Saparevi grapes, which are genetically similar to wild grapes.
-The fermentation process with skins and often stems complicates the flavor of the resulting wine.
-They are also known to produce off-dry wines.
+Georgia is especially known for its ancient, traditional Kvevri or Qvevri wine, still fermented in clay vessels lined with beeswax.
+This wine is frequently made from Saparevi Grapes, which are genetically similar to wild Grapes.
+The use of the plant’s skins and stems help create complexity in the wine’s flavor during the fermentation process.
+The majority of wines produced in Georgia are white, and many are defined as “off-dry” which means they are not a bone-dry wine.
 Hundreds of small farmers produce the beverage these days, using both traditional and newer methods.
 Wines can be sweet, semi-sweet, dry, semi-dry, sparkling, or fortified.
 They have become popular recently, both in the country and as exports.

 Climate Change/Conservation Status

-In 2012, the World Bank released a study analyzing the potential impact of climate change on the economy and agriculture of Georgia, writing that the country is particularly vulnerable to climate change, with over half of employment in agriculture, which plays a significant role in the country’s GDP.
+In 2012, the World Bank released a study analyzing the potential impact of climate change on the economy and agriculture of Georgia.
+The report stated that Georgia is particularly vulnerable to climate change as over half of the country is employed in agriculture, which plays a significant role in the country’s GDP.
 Agriculture is a climate-sensitive sector, so the ways in which the rural population make a living are vulnerable.
 The Global Wine Index has identified the Kakheti and Racha regions of Georgia as two of the most at-risk regions due to rising temperatures and abhorrent weather patterns, bringing hail and frost.
-In an area where the history and culture of the country’s many fertile, wine-producing valleys are economically tied to cultivated grape vines, climate change is already taking its toll on the income of a growing number of households.
-In a country known for their unique grape varieties, the longest wine-making tradition in the world, and excellent climate conditions, the distinctive aroma and taste from their traditional productions are now changing.
+In an area where the history and culture of the country’s many fertile, wine-producing valleys are economically tied to cultivated Grape vines, climate change is already taking its toll on the income of a growing number of households.
+Wine is deeply embedded in the culture of Georgians who are known world-wide for their ancient, unique grape varieties and excellent climate conditions.
+However, the distinctive aroma and taste from their traditional productions are changing.